daler/pybedtools/docs/source/topical-wrapping.rst

 Summary
 -------
 That's it!
-We now have a method, :meth:`BedTool.new_program`, that wraps a hypothetical `newProgramBed` BEDTools program, will accept any optional args that `newProgramBed` does, will return a new :class:`BedTool` containing the results, *and it's tested*.
+We now have a method, :meth:`BedTool.newprogram`, that wraps a hypothetical `bedtools newprogram` BEDTools program, will accept any optional args that `bedtools newprogram` does, will return a new :class:`BedTool` containing the results, *and it's tested*.

 This new method can be be chained with other :class:`BedTool` instances,